ShakirSofi/johnwlambert.github.io/_posts/2019-09-18-feature-descriptors.markdown

 (2) the ability to find potential correspondences between these salient points across different images (in order to track them), and
 (3) the ability to identify and discard incorrect correspondences

 Timeline -- most central parts of computer vision research
 Question: why might these be useful?
 Main idea is we wish to match features
 Why?
 Image stitching, camera calibration, image registration, Image database retrieval, structure from motion, by understanding 2d projections of 3d points, and we understand the geometry of projection very well, and by understanding which 2d points correspond to identical 3d points, we can actually solve for 3d points, giving a 3d point cloud as structure, in a least-squares sense

-Moravec Operator
+## Moravec Operator
-defines a corner to be a point with low self-similarity.
+Hans Moravec [1] defines a corner to be a point with low self-similarity.
 The algorithm tests each pixel in the image to see if a corner is present, by considering how similar a patch centered on the pixel is to nearby, largely overlapping patches.
 The similarity is measured by taking the sum of squared differences (SSD) between the corresponding pixels of two patches.
 A lower number indicates more similarity.